 Why Having an Accurate Payroll Is Key

 It can be confusing to keep track of these numbers, but it’s important to keep accurate payroll records in case you get hit with a premium audit.
 You need to clearly show the number of hours your employee was paid overtime for and document the excess amount.
-That way, you won’t have any audit surprises.
+That way, you won’t owe any extra money on your premiums because your calculations were off.
+No one likes a surprise audit bill!

 Calculate Your Overtime Excess with Ease